rajathkotyal/Audio-LLM-Contextual-Heygen/README.md

+# Audio-LLM-Contextual

-# Audio-LLM-Contextual - Note : Not part of Heygen the organization.
+## Note : Not part of Heygen organization.
 Just a proof of concept to the idea.

 Interactive Avatar for Zoom calls :